arturs-razmuss/ai-tests/README.md

 ## TLDR
 Best results were achieved when writing a few tests by hand and then asking CodiumAI [to add additional tests](https://github.com/arturs-razmuss/ai-tests/blob/master/src/test/java/com/arpc/aitests/ExchangeServiceTest.java#L63-L122)

-You can probably achieve similar results with multiples of engineered prompts in Copilot, but it's not as convenient as with CodiumAI.
+You can likely achieve similar results with multiple, well-crafted prompts in Copilot, but it wouldn't be as convenient as using CodiumAI.

 Legend:
 🟢 Yes - succeeded